Norbit: Soundtrack

 The song "Tonight, I Celebrate My Love" is sung at Norbit and Rasputia's wedding party, but likewise does not appear on the soundtrack album.
+In addition, the Peter Gabriel song "Big Time" appears in TV spots and in a karaoke version sung by Rasputia during the dance off scene but like the former, also does not appear on the soundtrack album.

 Home media

-Norbit was released on Blu-ray Disc, DVD, and HD DVD on June 5, 2007.
+Norbit was released on Blu-ray Disc, DVD, and HD DVD on June 5, 2007, by DreamWorks Home Entertainment.